Man killed in Idaho Falls officer-involved shooting | Gephardt Daily

 “The man’s name will not be released at this time to allow for proper notification of next of kin and necessary investigative procedures.”

-No officers were reported injured in the exchange of gunfire which is being investigated by the Eastern Idaho Critical Incident Task Force (EICITF) with the Bingham County Sheriff’s Office taking the lead.
+No officers were reported injured in the exchange of gunfire, which is being investigated by the Eastern Idaho Critical Incident Task Force (EICITF), with the Bingham County Sheriff’s Office taking the lead.

 “IFPD and ISP will fully cooperate in this process but will not conduct any part of the investigation,” the IHP statement said.